LL-oyiso/ABC_Retail/README.md

 - **Shared storage, not a parallel system.** The Functions project mirrors the web app's configuration and service interfaces, so both target the same tables, container, queues, and share.
+- **`RowKey` is the customer id.** The web app's entity also exposes a `CustomerId` property that wraps `RowKey`, which the Tables SDK persists as a second column.
+The Functions entity omits it — the identifier is already the `RowKey`, and the web app derives `CustomerId` from there, so a profile created by the function reads back correctly on the Customers screens without storing the same Guid twice.
 - **Function-written data is labelled.** Blobs are named `function-{guid}` and log files `function-activity-{timestamp}.log`, so items created by a function are distinguishable from the web app's own output in the same container or share.